-Finally, for commercial auto claims you are also directed to call 1-800-926-3168 where a representative will direct you to the appropriate adjuster.
+Finally, for commercial auto claims, you are also directed to call 1-800-926-3168 where a representative will direct you to the appropriate adjuster.

 Beyond the information on how to file a claim, Titan offers no information regarding the claims process.
 They likely follow the standard procedure of assigning an adjuster to investigate the claim and examine what coverage is available on the policy, determining fault and damages, and then settling the claim with the driver and any other parties involved.

 Their website offers no indication that Titan has a preferred repair shop network offering any kind of guarantee on the work, which is common for most major insurers.
-They may have one, but due to the limited amount of claims information on the website it’s hard to say.
+They may have one, but due to the limited amount of claims information on the website, it’s hard to say.
 If the changeover to Nationwide branding takes place, it’s likely Titan will then use all of that company’s claims services.

-Nationwide, Titan’s parent company, was rated a four out of five, for claims satisfaction in the 2016 J.D.
+Nationwide, Titan’s parent company was rated a four out of five, for claims satisfaction in the 2016 J.D.
 Power Auto Insurance Claims Satisfaction Study.

 Non-standard insurers typically put low rates ahead of customer service when they sell their policies.
 At the end of the day, a cheap insurance rate – and Titan isn’t that inexpensive – might not be worth it if the company fails the customer during a claim.
 Since we don’t have a lot of direct information in terms of claims satisfaction for Titan, we’ll have to look further into reviews of the company to see where they’re landing on the customer service scale.

 Although Titan still operates as an independent company, the Better Business Bureau has recently created aggregate ratings for all companies owned by a larger parent company.
-Titan’s score is therefore the same as Nationwide’s score, with no individual information available from the BBB.
+Titan’s score is, therefore, the same as Nationwide’s score, with no individual information available from the BBB.
 This is true of all Nationwide companies, even if they previously had their own page and rating.

-Nationwide has a BBB rating of A+, with 396 complaints in the past three years and 116 complaints closed in the past 12 months.
+Nationwide has a Better Business Bureau (BBB) rating of A+, with 396 complaints in the past three years and 116 complaints closed in the past 12 months.
 This includes all of the companies that fall under the Nationwide banner, making it difficult to determine how these ratings apply to Titan specifically.
 As a result of the aggregate system, the BBB’s ratings for Titan aren’t particularly helpful.
 That said, this number of complaints for a huge company – especially considering that this is an aggregate of all Nationwide’s companies – is not very high.

 Other sources of reviews for Titan show a good number of complaints.
 PissedConsumer.com has 94 reviews of Titan, with a lot of the same comments and complaints repeated.
-Reviews state that Titan is expensive, that they often raise rates above what was quoted, and that customer services is lacking.
+Reviews state that Titan is expensive, that they often raise rates above what was quoted, and that customer service is lacking.

 Most insurance companies have some complaints of this nature, but the repeated “bait-and-switch” complaints are definitely frequent enough to raise red flags.
-Since Titan advertises as a low-cost insurer aimed at helping higher risk drivers, the increased rates and problems with in accurate quotes are of special concern.
+Since Titan advertises as a low-cost insurer aimed at helping higher risk drivers, the increased rates and problems with inaccurate quotes are of special concern.

 There are also several complaints stating that the company continued to charge after cancellation, and didn’t refund appropriately.
 While some of these may be due to a lack of understanding of insurance company billing methods, there are again enough of these complaints to raise some concern regarding Titan’s billing practices.